JasonM2396/GAME2338/Reviews/reviewone.md

 Shadowless can be found on Armor Games.
 You can search for Shadowless by typing "shadowless armor games".
 Where to play Shadowless: https://armorgames.com/play/18046/shadowless

 ### Rating
-I am rating Shadowless on a scale 1-10 swords.
+I am rating Shadowless on a scale of 1-10 swords.
 I rate Shadowless 7 swords out of 10.

 :dagger::dagger::dagger::dagger::dagger::dagger::dagger: